-Bologna is really one of the best cities in Italy to have a gelato and in our Bologna Food Tour we have the chance to enjoy a full tasting of my favorite ione.
+Bologna is really one of the best cities in Italy to have a gelato and in our Bologna Food Tour you have the chance to enjoy an excellent tasting of my favorites.

-The number of quality places is really high so you need advices to fully enjoy the joys that a great cone can give.
-Here are my landmarks in town.
+The number of quality places is really high so you need advices to fully enjoy the pleasure that a great cone can give you.

-You could find this parlor in your guide called "Stefino".
-The story is long, let's just say that now there's a Stefino in via Petroni but Galliera 49 is still my favourite.
+You could find this parlor in your guide with the name of "Stefino".
+It's a long story but let's just say that now Stefino is in Via S.Vitale and Galliera 49 is still my favourite.